agura-lex/find-the-command/README.md

 	source /usr/share/doc/find-the-command/ftc.zsh

 You can also append some options when sourcing file to customize your experience.
 For instance, you may add `noprompt` option to disable installation prompt, `quiet` to decrease verbosity, or `su` to use 'su' utility instead of 'sudo' to get root access.
+It is also posible (ZSH only at the moment) to jump straight to package installation with `install`, info with `info`, file list with `list_files` or paged version with `list_files_paged`.
 For example:

 	source /usr/share/doc/find-the-command/ftc quiet su